-Fall semester May 1 Spring semester October 1 Summer semester March 1
+Fall semester May 1

+Spring semester Oct.
+1

+Summer semester March 1

 All materials do not have to be submitted as a package, but a final decision on admission will be withheld until the package is complete.
 No materials submitted to the University will be returned to the applicant.
-In exceptional situations, students with deficiencies may be admitted provisionally to the program.